Interpreters and Translators in Washington

 Washington Annual Job Openings

-The BLS estimates there will be 240 annual job openings, and 2,440 total jobs in 2026 for Interpreters and Translators in this state.
+The BLS estimates 240 annual job openings, and a total of 2,440 jobs for Washington Interpreters and Translators in 2026.

 Nationwide, the prediction is 7,800 annual jobs and 80,300 total jobs in 2026.